What’s more important: IQ or emotional intelligence?

 Emotional intelligence filled a gap in the mainstream understanding of intelligence, especially for psychologists.
 The field always seemed to have a general understanding that IQ wasn’t everything, but the theories on what, exactly, the other important components were varied greatly, and psychologists couldn’t agree on a single concept or idea.

 When the idea of emotional intelligence was first introduced, psychologists realized it was the aspect of intelligence they’d been missing.

 Three Key Researchers of Emotional Intelligence

 To get an idea of the timeline for the introduction and embrace of emotional intelligence within psychology, we can start with Peter Salovey’s work.

 1. The Work of Peter Salovey

 Peter Salovey, along with his colleague John Mayer, put forth one of the first formal theories of emotional intelligence in 1990.
-They coined the term emotional intelligence and described it as “the ability to recognize, understand, utilize, and regulate emotions effectively in everyday life” (Yale Center for Emotional Intelligence, 2013).
+They coined the term and described it as “the ability to recognize, understand, utilize, and regulate emotions effectively in everyday life” (Yale Center for Emotional Intelligence, 2013).

 It is their work that provoked an explosion of interest in emotional intelligence, both within academic fields and in the general public.
 Judging by the proliferation of books, studies, and research questions centered on the topic, Salovey and Mayer truly struck a chord with their theory.